ManfredTremmel/lovelace-heat-pump-card/README.md

 ### Example

-This are my settings for Viessmann Vitocal 350 with Vitotronic 200 heating pump, most stuff is provided by Vcontrol add-on (everything with `mosquitto_mqtt_broker` in the name), additional binary_sensors I've created as helper to translate the heat pump modes to universal values.
+This are my settings for Viessmann Vitocal 350 heating pump with Vitotronic 200 controller, most stuff is provided by Vcontrol add-on (everything with `mosquitto_mqtt_broker` in the name), additional binary_sensors I've created as helper to translate the heat pump modes to universal values.
 Otherwise a translation for each different heat pump needed to be integrated.

 ```yaml